entropyxyz/entropy-docs/content/reference/sdk/_index.md

     const loadedFromStorage = persistMe
     const newKeyring = new Keyring(loadFromStorage)

-    // Set up an event listener for account updates (same as before) keyring.accounts.on('account-update', (fullAccountAsJSON) => { saveToStorage(fullAccountAsJSON) })
+    // Set up an event listener for account updates (same as before). keyring.accounts.on('account-update', (fullAccountAsJSON) => { saveToStorage(fullAccountAsJSON) })

-    // Create a new Entropy instance with the new keyring and endpoint entropy = new Entropy({keyring: newKeyring, endpoint})
+    // Create a new Entropy instance with the new keyring and endpoint. entropy = new Entropy({keyring: newKeyring, endpoint})
     ```